 Rights group: More than 1,000 arrested in Belarus protests

-About 400 people were arrested on Saturday in an unsanctioned protest against th... .
-Activist Marina Kostylyanchenko, detained at a rally, is escorted by police officers upon her arrival for a court hearing in Minsk, Belarus, on Monday, March 27, 2017.
+An activist, detained at a rally, is escorted by police officer upon his arrival for a court hearing in Minsk, Belarus, on Monday, March 27, 2017.
+About 400 people were arrested on Saturday in an unsanctioned protest against the authoritarian government of President Alexander Lukashenko, who has stifled dissent and independent media during his 23 years in power.

 Discussions